 Both clubs will retain their own identities with botht he first teams pushing for promotion this season.
 One of the first jobs that the new committee at Newton Abbot done, was to apply for promotion to the Premier Division of the Penninsula League for the Newton Abbot first team.
 Under 16’s page if you need to know more about our youngsters.Negotiations between the two clubs have been ongoing for weeks, but speeded up up due to Newton Abbot’s financial plight and the ongoing problems with the Coach Road pitch, which has led to rent outstanding to the grounds landlords DCFA.

 The new partnership will be working closely with DCFA to resolve any outstanding issues, but due to the lease Newton Abbot will still be responsible for the pitch.
+Betting from the team or the staff is prohibited but everyone can feel free to play online roulette outside the pitch.
 Newton Abbot will continue to play at Coach Road and work on the pitch will start immediately.
 Further investment will take place at the ground and the clubhouse to improve facilities and open it up for more use.
 The very sucessful football in the Community programme heade up by Adam Shearer will be rolled out at Newton Abbot.
 There will be no changes to the First, Reserves, third or youth team personnel at Coach Road and every support will be given to manger Tony Bowker to help push for promotion.
 More support will be given to the youth sides, which it is hoped will be playing again at Coach Road as the pitch issues are resolved.
 Over the last two years, Dawlish have built up the youth sides and developement at Sandy lane and will continue this at Newton Abbot.